truenas/documentation/content/CORE/Tasks/ReplicationTasks/TroubleshootingTips.md

 ## Using a Custom Schema

-If a custom schema has been set up for a replication task that doesn't match the TrueNAS schema list a full backup replication will occur.
-There is no way to edit or create an incremental Replication task.
+If a custom schema has been set up for a replication task that doesn't match the TrueNAS schema list do a a full backup replication, an incremental Replication will not work.

 One way a custom schema is created is if a ZFS datasets with snapshots has been imported into TrueNAS with a schema that doesn't match the Truenas schema.
+Another way that a custom schema field is created is if the *Naming Schema* field in a **Periodic Snapshot Task** was used to make name a schema something other than the deafult.

 ## Replication Task Log